orkes-io/docs/docs/integrations/ai-llm/cohere.md

 ## Steps to integrate with Cohere

-Before beginning to integrate with Cohere, you need to generate the API key & get the API endpoint from the Cohere console.
+Before beginning to integrate with Cohere, you need to generate the API key and get the API endpoint from the Cohere console.

 To generate the API key: